 Physical items posted directly to an overseas address can be zero rated as long as we post it directly from the University.
 If it goes through a second person before being exported or is sold to a person who is within New Zealand at the time who will take it with them on a plane, then it cannot be zero rated.

 University of Otago treatment of zero rated supplies

 Invoices treated as zero rated can be coded to any income code and the GST number and words tax invoice should be printed on every invoice.

 The GST rate of “Z” should be used when processing these invoices in Finance One.

 A good description should always be written on the invoices.
 “As attached” is useless if there is nothing attached stored in Finance One to refer to.
 If the invoice does not include the full amount of GST, then the reason for this must be stated on the invoice.
 If it is for exported goods then this should be mentioned.

-- International students paying their own costs (including tuition fees) while being taught in NZ are subject to the full 15% GST.
+- International students paying their own costs (including tuition fees) while being taught in New Zealand are subject to the full 15 per cent GST.

 - Sales of journals, books and other tangible items directly to overseas addresses do not attract GST as the University is physically exporting these goods.
 Sales of these items to overseas persons within New Zealand (i.e. people on holiday or temporarily in New Zealand) do attract GST however as the University is not the entity exporting the goods.

 - The postage and packaging however, attracts GST in most cases.
 This is because when you buy stamps at the post shop, the post shop does not know whether the postage is being used for overseas or within New Zealand.
 Items posted overseas using the University bulk mail however do not attract GST as the items are sorted before they reach the post office therefore the post office know that the items are being exported and do not charge the University GST on the postage.